fakhriaunur/citus-example-microservices/README.md

 # Citus Example: Microservices

-Three microservices used to demonstrte setting up Citus as scalable storage backend for microservices.
+Three microservices used to demonstrate setting up Citus as scalable storage backend for microservices.

 # Citus setup